-Upon a determination by the Title IX Coordinator that an investigation involving a student respondent will be conducted, EAD will normally provide an oral and/or written summary of the allegations to the Director of Student Accountability or designee (collectively, Student Accountability).
-Student Accountability may request any additional information or documents that have been obtained by EAD.
-Student Accountability will determine the charge(s) to be brought, if any, and present the charge(s) and the range of possible sanctions to the respondent.
-The charge(s) may be modified at any point based on information provided to or developed by EAD during its investigation.
-After the presentation of the charge(s), the respondent will have the opportunity to agree or disagree with each of them.
-The charge sheet will be sent to EAD.
+Upon a determination by the Title IX Coordinator that an investigation involving a student respondent will be conducted, the Title IX Office will normally provide an oral and/or written summary of the allegations to the Director of Student Accountability or designee (collectively, Student Accountability).
+Student Accountability may request any additional information or documents that have been obtained by the Title IX Office.
+Student